![]() |

 3lb Claimer

 Professional Racers Are Bound by StatsTo give these conditions some context, let us take a practical example.
 The Cheltenham Festival is one of the most prestigious National Hunt (jump racing) festivals globally.
-In March over four days, the event brings together the top jump jockeys in the world.
-Naturally, with the margins between the top riders so tight, the odds are often close in the big races.
-For example, if you looked down the race card for this year's Arkle Trophy, you would see that all bar the favourite are relatively evenly matched.
-Using Oddschecker's Cheltenham Festival odds database, you can see that the top bookmakers have Altior at 1/3.
+Over four days in March, the event brings together the top jump jockeys in the world.
+Naturally, with the tight margins between the top riders, the odds are often close in the big races.
+For example, if you looked down the race card for this year's Arkle Trophy, you would see that all bars of the favourite are relatively evenly matched.
+Oddschecker's Cheltenham Festival odds database shows that the top bookmakers have Altior 1/3.
 At the same time, the likes of Yorkhill (9/2), Charbel (10/1), and Royal Caviar (14/1) are all close in the betting.
 Now, if you were to put an apprentice with 50 wins on Charbel, they would be granted a 5lb claimer.
 In simple terms, this means they can be 5lb lighter than their more experienced opponents.
-The weight allowance is 8st 8lb, so this would mean the apprentice could ride at 8st 3lb.
-Naturally, if the horse has less weight to carry, it can run slightly faster and take jumps marginally easier.
+The weight allowance is 8st 8lb so that the apprentice could ride at 8st 3lb.
+Naturally, if the horse has less weight, it can run slightly faster and take jumps marginally easier.
 Of course, this allowance will not wholly offset the skill differential between a novice and a pro, but it will help.
 However, making the 8st 3lb is not easy.
 Making weight is a skill in its own right.
 Being Race Ready is a Year-Round Effort for JockeysProfessional jockeys have to eat well throughout the year.
-Unlike boxers who can afford to bulk up in between fights then cut down for a six to eight-week training camp, jockeys are required to ride every week.
+Unlike boxers who can afford to bulk up between fights and then cut down for a six- to eight-week training camp, jockeys must ride every week.
 Because of this, they always have to stay on or around their target weight.
-This can be a lot tougher for a novice because they will often be instructed to take their maximum claimer.
-Looking at the diet of former jump jockey Jim Crowley, high protein low carbohydrates is the way forward.
-After starting the day with scrambled eggs and green tea, he will run or work on the horses.
+It can be much more challenging for a novice because they are often instructed to take their maximum claimer.
+Looking at the diet of former jump jockey Jim Crowley, high protein and low carbohydrates is the way forward.
+After starting the day with scrambled eggs and green tea, he runs or works on the horses.
 From there, a high-protein meal with a cup of sweet tea or some jelly babies will give him a quick sugar hit that allows him to work through the afternoon's training session.
 However, not a strictly ketogenic diet, the high-protein/low-carb ratio forces the body to metabolise fat for energy.
-This helps keep Crowley and jockeys like him around the weight they need to be.
-Speed, Power, and Balance Keep a Jockey StableOf course, it is not all about making weight.
-Professional jockey Sam Twiston-Davies notes that his training is the anaerobic endurance he needs.
+It helps keep Crowley and jockeys like him around the weight they need to be.
+Speed, Power, and Balance Keep a Jockey StableOf course, it is not all about gaining weight.
+Professional jockey Sam Twiston-Davies notes that his training requires anaerobic endurance.
 Although jockeys need to be aerobically fit for the bulk of the race, the final quarter is a sprint that requires the rider to tense up and thrust their arms and legs at full power.
 Because of this, jockeys will do a lot of sprint training.
-Short bursts of 10m to 25m sprints with short periods of rest in between help the athletes build up their lactic acid tolerance so they can push their maximum effort for longer.
+Short bursts of 10m to 25m sprints with short rest periods help the athletes build up their lactic acid tolerance to push their maximum effort for longer.
 On top of this, jockeys have to have exceptional balance and grip strength to stay on a horse running and jumping at speeds close to 40 mph.
-When you take all of this into account, it is easy to see why jockeys are some of the fittest sportspeople in the world.
+When you consider all of this, it is easy to see why jockeys are some of the fittest sportspeople in the world.
 Although they might not look like a rugby player or have the grace of a gymnast, they are highly skilled at what they do.
 So, the next time you think it is easy to ride a horse, look at a pro like Twiston-Davies and ask yourself if you could do the same.
 Page ReferenceIf you quote information from this page in your work, then the reference for this page is:

 About the AuthorEnda McElhinney is a sports enthusiast with a passion for Horse Racing.
 Away from the racetrack, Enda enjoys researching the sports science behind racing and the training regimes within a sport. |